Ninedeadeyes/15-mini-python-games-tutorial-series/README.md

 A) Dice with Death = Simple dice game with death, you win you live.
 You lose, your soul is his.
 This is a very basic game using USER-DEFINED, IN BUILT functions and IF STATEMENTS

 B) Hacker= Goal of the game is to hack into Robert's account.
 The more attempts, the more clues it provide.
-Implement the use of INPUT function, Variables, WHILE loop, BREAK statement and IF ELSE STATEMENTS.
+Implement the use of INPUT function, VARIABLES, WHILE loop, BREAK statement and IF ELSE STATEMENTS.

 C) The lord, the hunter and the fox= alternative to Rock,Paper,Scissors.
 Using LIST data type and IF,ELIF and ELSE STATEMENTS.